emberjs/rfcs/text/0617-rfc-stages.md

 For codebase-related RFCs that have already been merged, the release version is only required to be added to RFCs whose implementation was released after February 1st, 2018 (near the release of Ember 3).
 This is to preserve the time and effort of our contributors and volunteers.

 A stage will be applied to all previously merged RFCs.

-### Core team sign-off for Release

-The Core Teams' review of readiness for release has historically been an informal process.
-This RFC formalizes the responsibility by creating a stage for gathering confirmation that all necessary work is complete.

-When the work described in an RFC is ready for Release, a PR to make the change to the RFC is added by the RFC champion, and each team is requested as a reviewer.
-A representative of each team adds a review, and the community is also invited to comment via one week of FCP (final comment period).
-If a team does not respond to the request, it is assumed that the release may proceed.

-Approvals for RFCs whose work is spread across multiple releases and packages are handled on a case-by-case basis.
-If the work for an RFC is spread across multiple releases of Ember, the RFC is considered to be in the Released stage when all features are complete.

 ## How we teach this